getethos/ethos-design-system/src/nora/components/Header/Header.md

-A very simple header with no left or right children:
+A very simple header with no children:

 ```jsx
 <Header name="nora-header-no-title" />
 ```

-Since we used fixed position, this will cover the title-less example above :)
+Since we used fixed position, this will cover the example from above.

 ```jsx
 const Profile = () => {